 4. Estimate Materials and Overhead Costs

-The cost of material that is used as an additional cost, includes chemicals for jobs on roofs, fences, decks, and siding.
+The material used as an additional cost includes chemicals for jobs on roofs, fences, decks, and siding.
 Prices also depend on the type of water you are using (hot or cold) for cleaning.
-Overhead costs are not directly linked with your work but they do affect the overall budget.
+Overhead costs are not directly linked with your work but affect the overall budget.

-Some of the costs when you are working on per hour basis are:
+Some of the costs when you are working on per hourly basis are:

 - Vehicle loan: $400 or $3.33 per hour

 - Car insurance: $125 or $1.04 per hour

 - Cleaning supplies: $400 or $3.33 per hour